-He is the co-author of Dramaturgy: The Basics (Routledge, 2023), a practical guidebook in Routledge’s The Basics series.
+He is the co-author of Dramaturgy: The Basics (Routledge, 2023, with Anne M. Hamilton), a practical guidebook in Routledge’s The Basics series.

 His writings appeared in Theater, Review, Praxis, The Korean National Theatre Magazine, The Korean Theatre Review, Asymptote, The Mercurian, Situations: Cultural Studies in the Asian Context, the volumes The Routledge Companion to Dramaturgy and Diversity, Inclusion, and Representation in Contemporary Dramaturgy: Case Studies from the Field, and the on-line magazine The Theatre Times, for which he is serving as a co-managing editor for South Korea.